 Strategy pattern is also known as Policy Pattern.
-We defines multiple algorithms and let client application pass the algorithm to be used as a parameter.
-One of the best example of this pattern is Collections.sort() method that takes Comparator parameter.
+We define multiple algorithms and let client application pass the algorithm to be used as a parameter.
+One of the best examples of this pattern is the Collections.sort() method that takes the Comparator parameter.
 Based on the different implementations of Comparator interfaces, the Objects are getting sorted in different ways.

 Check out Strategy Pattern post for implementation details and example program.

 6. Command Pattern

 Command Pattern is used to implement lose coupling in a request-response model.
 In command pattern, the request is send to the invoker and invoker pass it to the encapsulated command object.
 Command object passes the request to the appropriate method of Receiver to perform the specific action.

 Let’s say we want to provide a File System utility with methods to open, write, and close the file and it should support multiple operating systems such as Windows and Unix.